Azure-Samples/cargotracker-wls-aks/README.md

 #### Use Cargo Trakcer and make a few HTTP calls

-You can open Cargo Tracker and follow [Appendix 1 - Exercise Cargo Tracker Functionality]() to make some calls.
+You can open Cargo Tracker in your web browser and follow [Appendix 1 - Exercise Cargo Tracker Functionality](#appendix-1---exercise-cargo-tracker-functionality) to make some calls.

 Use the following commands to obtain URL of Cargo Trakcer: